Carlos Salinas de Gortari: Early life and education

-Carlos Salinas de Gortari was born on 3 April 1948, the second son and one of five children of economist and government official Raúl Salinas Lozano and Margarita De Gortari De Salinas.
+Carlos Salinas de Gortari was born on 3 April 1948 in Mexico City, the second son and one of five children of economist and government official Raúl Salinas Lozano and Margarita de Gortari Carvajal.
 Salinas's father served as President Adolfo López Mateos's minister of industry and commerce, but was passed over as the PRI's presidential candidate in favor of Gustavo Díaz Ordaz (1964–70).
 When Carlos Salinas was chosen the PRI's presidential candidate for the 1988 election, he told his father, "It took us more than 20 years, but we made it."